roderickperez/open-DARTS/paper.md

 - Coupling with other Python-based numerical modeling software.
 - The time-step loop is written in Python, so one can adjust it to specific needs.

-This makes openDARTS attractive for teaching and for users unfamiliar with C++ language.
+This makes openDARTS suitable for teaching and for users unfamiliar with C++ language.

-## Inverse modelling
+## Inverse modeling

-Inverse modeling can be notably time-consuming, particularly when employing gradient-based methods.
+Inverse modeling methods necessitate a substantial number of simulations to accurately calibrate model parameters against observed data.
+Such algorithms are highly computationally intensive, particularly when employing gradient-based methods.
 The implementation of the adjoint method in openDARTS significantly enhances its efficiency in computing the required gradients for inverse modeling or history matching processes.
+Moreover, the flexibility of openDARTS's Python interface, significantly simplifies the coupling process with various data assimilation algorithms.
-Moreover, the inverse modeling module of openDARTS accommodates various types of observation data.
-These observations includes well rates, well temperatures, BHP, time-lapse temperature distributions, and any custom outputs definable in the form of operators within openDARTS.
+The inverse modeling module of openDARTS accommodates various types of observation data such us: well rates, well temperatures, BHP, time-lapse temperature distributions, and any custom outputs definable in the form of operators within openDARTS.

-# Contributions ?

 # Acknowledgements